OdysseyJ/OdysseyJ/README.md

 ### Hi there 👋

+:book: I majored in computer science at Hanyang University.

+:smile: I'm interested in react, typescript, docker, and AWS.

+### i'm working on NudgeCode Now.

 <!--
 **OdysseyJ/OdysseyJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.